jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `auth-tls-strict`: Defines if a wrong or incomplete configuration, eg missing secret with `ca.crt`, should forbid connection attempts.
 If `false`, a wrong or incomplete configuration will ignore the authentication config, allowing anonymous connection.
 If `true`, a strict configuration is used: all requests will be rejected with HTTP 495 or 496, or redirected to the error page if configured, until a proper `ca.crt` is provided.
 Strict configuration will only be used if `auth-tls-secret` has a secret name and `auth-tls-verify-client` is missing or is not configured as `off`.
 This options used to have `false` as the default value up to v0.13, changing its default to `true` since v0.14 to improve security.
 * `auth-tls-verify-client`: Optional configuration of Client Verification behavior.
 Supported values are `off`, `on`, `optional` and `optional_no_ca`.
 The default value is `on` if a valid secret is provided, `off` otherwise.
 * `ssl-fingerprint-lower`: Defines if the certificate fingerprint should be in lowercase hexadecimal digits.
 The default value is `false`, which uses uppercase digits.
+* `ssl-fingerprint-sha2-bits`: Defines the number of bits of the SHA-2 fingerprint of the client certificate.
+Valid values are `224`, `256`, `384` or `512`.
+The header `X-SSL-Client-SHA2` will only be added if this option is declared.
 * `ssl-headers-prefix`: Configures which prefix should be used on HTTP headers.
 Since [RFC 6648](https://tools.ietf.org/html/rfc6648) `X-` prefix on unstandardized headers changed from a convention to deprecation.
 This configuration allows to select which pattern should be used on header names.

 See also: